 “The study found that among participants who ate fish and seafood regularly, those in the top 25 percent for estimated annual mercury intake were at double the risk for ALS compared to those with lower levels.
 A total of 61 percent of people with ALS were in the top 25 percent of estimated mercury intake, compared to 44 percent of people who did not have ALS.
 They also found that higher mercury levels measured in toenail clippings were associated with an increased risk of ALS.
 Those in the top 25 percent of mercury levels, based on fish-related intake or toenail clippings, were at a two-fold higher risk of ALS.
 These findings need to be replicated in additional studies.”

-Eating fish has many health benefits, but the study does recommend that consumers should be more selective about the fish and seafood they eat, selecting “species that are known to have a lower mercury content, and avoid consuming fish caught in waters where mercury contamination is well-recognized.”, and concluded, “the data demonstrates that the risk of ALS is associated with fish and seafood consumption.
+The study recommends that consumers be selective about the fish and seafood they eat and choose “species that are known to have a lower mercury content, and avoid consuming fish caught in waters where mercury contamination is well-recognized.”, and concluded, “the data demonstrates that the risk of ALS is associated with fish and seafood consumption.
 Both estimated fish-related mercury intake and biomarker data suggest mercury exposure is a risk factor for ALS.”